falue/elisas_synchronotron/README.md

 ## EITHER: Update / install newest java
     sudo apt install openjdk-17-jdk -y

-## OR: Use & make symlink to java that is used by processing editor (not needed if openjdk 17 is isntalled):
+## OR: Use & make symlink to java that is used by processing editor (not needed if openjdk 17 is installed):
 	sudo ln -s /home/esc/Applications/processing-4.1.2/java/bin/java /usr/bin

 # If something with "libprocessing-io not found":